2billiw2/krita-team-planner/README.md

 ## Contribute

-If you like this project, please consider visiting the twitter account <a href="http://twitter.com/kritaregion">twitter</a>. <3
+If you like this project, please consider visiting the <a href="http://twitter.com/kritaregion">twitter</a> account. <3

 Pokémon is &copy; of Nintendo, 1995-2021.